databendlabs/databend/website/blog/2023-03-10-databend-weekly-84.md

 **Removing `Object` Abstraction**

-The term `Object` is applied in various fields, making it difficult to provide a concise definition of `opendal::Object`.
-We eliminated the intermediate API layer of `Object` and enabled users to directly utilize `Operator`.
-For example:
+The term `Object` was applied in various fields, so it used to be difficult to provide a concise definition of `opendal::Object`.
+We eliminated the intermediate API layer of `Object` so users can now directly utilize the `Operator`, for example:

 ```diff
 # get metadata of a path